Arizona vs. Wisconsin College Basketball BetMGM Promo Codes, Predictions & Picks - December 9

 Arizona vs. Wisconsin BetMGM Promo Codes, Predictions & Picks: Spread, Total - December 9

-Saturday's contest between the No. 1 Arizona Wildcats (7-0) and No. 23 Wisconsin Badgers (7-2) at McKale Center has a projected final score of 78-68 (based on our computer prediction) in favor of heavily favored Arizona, so it should be a one-sided matchup.
-The game will begin at 3:15 PM ET on December 9.
+Saturday's game that pits the No. 1 Arizona Wildcats (7-0) versus the No. 23 Wisconsin Badgers (7-2) at McKale Center is expected to be a one-sided matchup based on our computer prediction, which projects a final score of 78-68 in favor of Arizona, who is heavy favorites by our model.
+Game time is at 3:15 PM ET on December 9.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!